Painting the floor: Here's how!

 1 .
 Wooden floor, real wood parquet

-- Primer: for light colour shades and open wood: MissPompadour To Bond & Block
+- primer: for light colours and exposed wood: MissPompadour To Bond & Block

 - topcoat: To Seal - MissPompadour Topcoat